ishubhamyd/Facebook-friend-request-remover/README.md

 4. Copy the code and paste it in console area.
 5. Make changes according to yourself and run the script.

-Note: To stop the script for executing just refresh the page. :p
+Note: To stop the script from executing just refresh the page. :p